 Volunteer in Greece Program Fees

 - Arrival airport transfer

-– Twin share rooms may be available for reduced cost (please inquire)
+– Single or Twin share rooms may be available for additional cost (please inquire)

 - Refugee Camp Safety and Operational Training